No. 3 Notre Dame rolls to 12-0 season, beats rival USC 24-17

-"It brings tears to your eyes," Notre Dame cornerback Julian Love said.
-"So much is put into this, and it was very tough at times.
-It just feels so good to get here.
-Nothing has been handed to us.
-USC was struggling this year, but they weren't just going to hand it to us.
-We had to go out there and seize it."

-Finke made an exceptional TD catch for the first score by the Fighting Irish (12-0, No. 3 CFP), who showed playoff-level tenacity in rallying from their largest deficit of the season.
+Chris Finke caught an early TD pass for the Fighting Irish (12-0, No. 3 CFP), who showed playoff-level tenacity in rallying from an early 10-point deficit, their largest of the season.
 Tony Jones Jr. then took a short pass 51 yards for a touchdown with 3:09 to play to finish off Notre Dame's 10th perfect regular season since 1945, the first since 2012.

-"It's something I dreamed about, so to have it really be like that, it's a surreal moment," said Book, the Californian who improved to 9-0 as Notre Dame's starter, including 8-0 this year.
-"This whole team, we're just so fortunate to be here.
-USC, they played great.
-We knew they had a great defense, and to be able to finish the season off undefeated in a rivalry game, you can't ask for anything better than that."
+Notre Dame is all but certain to be chosen for the four-team playoff, and this win could keep the Irish away from powerhouse Alabama in the first postseason game.

 Williams rushed for 97 yards as the Irish overcame a slow start in the 90th edition in this famed intersectional rivalry.
 Notre Dame didn't score until Finke's TD catch shortly before halftime, but the Irish ran off 24 consecutive points and shut out USC in the second half until Tyler Vaughns' TD catch with 48 seconds to play.